 The evidence suggests that caution is advisable in effecting major changes to tenure systems.
 This is partly because titles and rights once granted cannot easily be withdrawn unless occupants fail to meet agreed obligations and because the wider implications of specific tenure policy changes are presently difficult to predict.
-A starting point may therefore be to regard every step along the continuum from complete illegality to formal tenure and property rights as a move in the right direction, to be made on an incremental basis.
+A starting point may therefore be to regard every step along the continuum from complete illegality to formal tenure and full property rights as a move in the right direction, to be incrementally.
 This would minimise market distortion and the risk of undesirable social consequences.